digitalideastudio/aws-custom-platform-ubuntu/README.md

 eb platform create
 ```
 It will create a new version of the platform and new AMI images which can be used later for Elastic Beanstalk instances.

+### TODO
+* Add a config option for turning off/on ClamAV
+* Enhance extended monitoring
+* Add more useful zsh aliases